dajbodan/CargoAnalysisExample/README.md

 **Explanation:**
 - For each vertex `v`, we maintain a set of cargo types that may be present on arrival.
 - The analysis is monotone: cargo types are only added, never removed.
+And when it is added for some vertex, we push that vertex in a queue, so we can visit it later.
-- Each cargo type can be added to a vertex at most once, so the number of meaningful updates of a vertex `v` is at most `C`.
+- Therefore, number of updates(v) is at most C, where updates(v) means how many times we visited vertex v during the execution.
 - Processing a vertex `v` requires merging information from all incoming edges, which costs `O(deg_in(v) · C)`.

 The total running time is therefore bounded by: Σ over v ∈ V (updates(v) · deg_in(v) · C).
 And since `updates(v) ≤ C` and `Σ deg_in(v) = E`, the total time complexity is: O(E · C²)